polterguy/polterguy.github.io/documentation/magic/index.md

 with in any ways.
 If in doubt, most folders in Magic has README files you can open to see the purpose of a specific folder, and/or its files - And in fact, becoming acquinted with Magic's file and folder structure is probably a smart investment, since everything in Magic is based upon _"conventions"_, implying folders have semantic value of some sort.
+As a general rule of thumb the only folders you should modify and add files to are as follows.

+* __modules__ - All your Hyperlambda code should in general end up here
+* __etc__ - Everything else such as uploaded files etc should end up here

 ## Initialisation

 When you start Magic for the first time, the system might need to initialise itself, which implies doing 3 things.

-* Create a magic database, and/or insert a root user into it
+* Create a magic database, insert a root user into it, and initialise the authentication secret
 * CRUDify the magic database
-* Create a cryptography key pair for your instance
+* Create a cryptography key pair for your server

-These 3 steps are what you're going through as you are first installing Magic, either locally, or on a VPS of your chosing.
-The first step requires you to have a database of some sort somewhere, where Magic can create its internal database, which it's using for authenticating users, logging, etc.
+These 3 steps is what you're going through as you initially install Magic, either locally, or on a VPS of your chosing.
+The first step requires you to have a database of some sort somewhere, where Magic can create its internal `magic` database.
+Magic will use this database for authenticating users, logging, persisting tasks, etc.
 The second step implies generating CRUD HTTP backend endpoints wrapping this database, to allow you to interact with it through a client of some sort.
-The 3rd step is required to create a server public and private key pair, which is used in among other things cryptographically secured lambda invocations, but also in other parts of the system.
+The 3rd step is required to create a public and private server key pair.
+This key is used for cryptographically secured lambda invocations, but also in other parts of the system.

 After you have followed the above process, you can see that inside your _"modules"_ folder there